Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 A Mil-dot reticle is also referred to as a range-finding reticle where a shooter can estimate the range of a target based on the height and width of the mil-dots it covers.

-The Mil-dot reticle is a great instrument for the shooter to compensate for hold-over and wind drift too!
+I also like using the mil-dot reticle to compensate for hold-over and wind drift too!

 These reticles still maintain a fine crosshair design but with Mil-dots.

-The thicker lines at the edge of the duplex crosshair reticle also help with quick target acquisition.
+The thicker lines at the edge of the duplex crosshair reticle also help with QUICKER target acquisition.

 These Mil-dot reticles are not commonly used for hunting as they were specifically designed as ranging reticles used for the military.